100ideas/100ideas-formik-playground/README.md

 #### thanks

-Thanks @jaredpalmer's snappy css boilerplate (from formik-v2 codesandbox), it looks nice.
-Not sure if it's helpful, but if anyone wants to play around with it, feel free.
-Just fork the repo or play around in the stackblitz browser ide.
-But more than the css, *thank you* @jaredpalmer for creating formik & documenting it well.
+Thanks to @jaredpalmer for the snappy css boilerplate (from formik-v2 codesandbox), it's sharp!
+Furthermore, *thank you* for creating formik & documenting it well.

-also "thank you" to @ersel for demonstrating how to recreate the functionality of `<FastField>` in ^v2.0.3 https://github.com/jaredpalmer/formik/issues/1739#issuecomment-521175764
+also "thank you" to [@ersel for demonstrating how to recreate the functionality of `<FastField>`](https://github.com/jaredpalmer/formik/issues/1739#issuecomment-521175764) in \^v2.0.3

 thanks, stackblitz, for the free, snappy (ususally) browser IDE